Encharted Cook

 Although some cooks and recipes state that leaving the pits is essential for good flavor, I believe it is a bad practice to serve pits that can crack a tooth or be a choking hazard.
 I want my guests to enjoy a nice dessert and not have to think about spitting pits out with every bite.

-Ingredients clockwise from top: cherries, butter, milk, heavy cream, a-p flour, vanilla extract, salt, large eggs, and sugar.
+Ingredients clockwise from top: cherries, butter, milk, heavy cream, all-purpose flour, vanilla extract, salt, large eggs, and sugar.

 • Butter - Both salted and unsalted kinds of butter are fine.